ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 How would the teams fare?
 How would the drama of the first two weeks of head-to-head play in this year's osu!
 World Cup unfold?
 Read on to find out!

-If you prefer a more detailed recap, check out the video recap by [D I O](https://osu.ppy.sh/users/3958619) here:
+If you prefer a more detailed recap, check out the video recap by ::D I O::{ user-id=3958619 } here:

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/TMhYV730css" frameborder="0" allowfullscreen></iframe>